Changes to Award Categories in 2019

 Starting in 2019, we are aligning our awards with the comprehensive nature of design by reducing the categories to Architecture, built and unbuilt.
 Built architecture will be further defined by three project sizes.
 We are also aligning the awards with our organizational values, which are reflected in the judging criteria.
 We do this to provide all of our members greater opportunity to highlight the strengths, value and impact of their projects.

 Additionally, we have added a new Social Equity in Design Award to recognize projects that promote social equity, which will be judged by a local jury.
-Submissions in all built categories will have the option to submit for the new Social Equity in Design Award for no additional fee.
+All projects will have the option to submit for the new Social Equity in Design Award for no additional fee.

 Finally, we are integrating Sustainability into the judging criteria for all awards, which was a stand alone award last year.